-Although Sunday routines were always engraved into her life, looking back, Jini Kim don’t think she’d ever really known the full meaning of being a Christian.
+Although Sunday routines were engraved into her life, Jini Kim doesn’t think she really knew the full meaning of being a Christian.

 A guest post from Jini Kim.

-My parents would then drop me off at the children’s service before going to their own.
+My parents would drop me off at the children’s service before going to their own.

 CHURCH, COOKIES AND ICE CREAM

 I loved going to church because I would get to see my friends and sing the songs so familiar to me.
-But the real fun began after service and bible study when close family friends would gather for lunch and coffee, and us kids would always get ice cream or cookies.
+But the real fun began after service and bible study.
+Close family friends would gather for lunch and coffee, and us kids would always get ice cream or cookies.

 FACTS AND FAITH